yakovkurochkin/express-api/README.md

 `npm start`

+## Debug mode

-Also the app have mode where applications by automatically restarting the node application when file changes in the directory are detected
+You can turn on the mode where the application automatically restarts your node application when file changes in the directory are detected

 `npm run dev`